paulohsilvapinto/aws-certify/docs/services/compute/ec2.md

 - The root volume must be encrypted.
 - Not available for Spot instances.
 - An instance can hibernate for a maximum of 60 days.

+## Instance Recovery

+An instance can be recovered in case ***simplified automatic recovery*** or ***Amazon CloudWatch action based recovery*** is enabled and there is loss of power or network connectivity or in case there is a failure in the hardware or software of the Physical Host (not inside the instance!).

+A recovered instance is identical to the original instance, including its:

+- Instance ID
+- Public, private, and Elastic IP addresses
+- Instance metadata
+- Placement group
+- Attached EBS volumes
+- Availability Zone

+Data in ephemeral storage is lost and the operating system’s uptime will start over from zero.

+Some alternatives to instance recovery are: using **Auto Scaling Groups** or using [Amazon EBS Multi-Attach](docs/storage/ebs.html)

 ## Elastic Network Interface - ENI